Updated June 6, 2021

 Wrong Type Of Litter

 Enclosed litter boxes with lids are all about human convenience.
 Ammonia can build up to intolerable levels inside these small spaces without us even noticing.
-Problems occur faster in warm conditions.
-Lidded boxes need someone who is a very reliable litter checker.
+Generally, it’s good to use open litter boxes unless you can clean them every day, and an 86cm by 39cm box has been shown to be better than 56cm by 38cm.

 Cleaning Too Much Or Not Enough